PaulCaa/Stringbinizer/README.md

 # StringBinizer

-Java library to encode strings in binary and decode.
+Java library that encode strings in binary and decode binary in strings.

 ## Implementation